pincproject/PINC/README.rst

 PINC
 ====

 *Particle-In-Cell* (PINC) is an open source scientific program for simulating plasmas using the *Particle-In-Cell* (PIC) method on a structured mesh.
 The field quantities are solved using the *Geometric Multigrid Method*.
-The focus is on plasma-object interaction, collisions in Farley Buneman instabilities, and blob instability in fusions.
+The focus is on plasma-object interaction, collisions in Farley-Buneman instabilities, and blob instability in tokamaks.

-A user guid is unfortunately unavailable.
+A user guide is unfortunately unavailable.

 Contributors
 ------------